Research Interests

 Bio

-Chasitie is currently the 2023–2024 12-month Ittleson Fellow at the Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art in Washington D.C. and the Goizueta Graduate Fellow at the Cuban Heritage Collection at the University of Miami.
+Chasitie is the 2024–2025 Donald D. Harrington Dissertation Fellow at the University of Texas at Austin.
+Her research has received support from the 2023–2024 Twelve-Month Ittleson Fellowship from the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Goizueta Graduate Research Fellowship at the Cuban Heritage Collection at the University of Miami, and the Tinker Foundation Field Research Grant among others.